Geography of toll roads: United Kingdom

 The rise of railway transport largely halted the improving schemes of the turnpike trusts.
 Unable to earn sufficient revenue from tolls alone the trusts took to requiring taxes from the local parishes.
 The system was never properly reformed but from the 1870s Parliament stopped renewing the acts and roads began to revert to local authorities, the last trust vanishing in 1895.
 The Local Government Act 1888 created county councils and gave them responsibility for maintaining the major roads.
 There are still a small number of toll bridges left including Swinford toll bridge near Oxford.

 Most UK roads today are maintained from general taxation, some of which is raised from motoring taxes including fuel duty and vehicle excise duty.
 Today, there are few tolls on roads in the United Kingdom - mainly toll bridges and tunnels.
 Until recently there were only two toll roads to which there is a public right of way (Rye Road in Stanstead Abbotts and College Road in Dulwich) together with another five or so private toll-roads.
 The M6 Toll motorway to the north of Birmingham levies a usage charge.

 North and South America

+Bolivia

+In November 2006, the Ministry of Public Works, Services and Housing of Bolivia created Vías Bolivia, a public entity with the purpose of pricing, managing and maintaining the toll roads across the country.
+As of 2021, there are currently 141 operating toll roads in Bolivia as well as 13 weigh stations for commercial vehicles and trucks.